 Hemp (Cannabis Sativa) has been a valuable commodity throughout the history of man.
-Far more important than the intoxicant aspect of cannabis flowers which is commonly called by the Mexican slang term Marijuana is the economic and energy aspect of the cannabis plant.
+Far more important than the mild euphoric aspect of cannabis flowers which is commonly called by the Mexican slang term Marijuana are the economic and biofuel aspect of the cannabis plant.
 View Short Video One acre of hemp can produce the same amount of paper pulp as 4 acres of old growth forest.
 Hemp fibers are already being used in Europe as a lower cost strong lightweight safer substitute for fiberglass and carbon fiber in the construction of body panels for cars and trucks.
 Hemp seed oil is a biodiesel, it was the first fuel used by Henry Ford.
-Hemp produces 40% more ethanol per acre than corn and grows on marginal lands without any pesticides or fertilizers required.
+Hemp produces 40% more ethanol per acre than corn and grows on marginal lands without any pesticides, herbicides or fertilizers required.

 Growing hemp actually improves soil conditions which if rotated properly would add millions of acres of marginal farmlands into food production.
 Hemp makes very good quality paper and cloth, producing more than twice the usable fiber for textiles as cotton which consumes much of the chemical pesticides and fertilizers used in America, only slightly less than corn and soy.
 We could actually move away from foreign petrochemical dependence if we ended this unrealistic prohibition on a plant that has throughout the history of man one of the most valuable commodities.